vaarn/vaarn.github.io/basic-rules.md

 When a new item of Exotica is found, the GM may ask for an INT save in order to puzzle out what the device does.
 If the save is failed, it is assumed that the PCs cannot understand the device.
 They can either have the item appraised at a settlement or use it and hope for the best.

 ## Advancement
 As you adventure in Vaarn, your character will grow from a relative novice into a more seasoned explorer.
-This is represented by your Level.
-All new characters start at Level 1, and advance by completing Expeditions.
-The precise nature of a single Expedition will be defined by the GM, but they usually involve extended journeys during which the characters solve problems, negotiate with or battle opponents, and discover more about the world of Vaarn.
-Completing an Expedition will gain you one experience point or __XP__.
-When your XP equals your current Level, increase your Level by one and erase all XP tallies.
+This is represented by your **Level.** All new characters start at Level 1 and advance by trading in Exotica at settlements or oases.
+Trading in an item of Exotica will gain you one **experience point** or XP.
+When your XP tally equals your current Level, increase your Level by one and erase your current XP tally.

-When you level up, you receive 3 points which you may use to increase your Abilities.
-Abilities may never be raised higher than 20/+10.
-You may also roll a d8 and add the result to your maximum HP.
+When your Level increases, you receive 3 points which you may use to increase your Abilities.
+Abilities may never be raised higher than 20 /+10.
+You must also roll a d8 and add the result to your maximum HP.

-Once a character has reached level 10, they are considered complete.
-Each subsequent level will grant one extra HP, and they cannot increase their Abilities further.
-It is recommended that they recruit an Apprentice to accompany them on Expeditions.
-Once they have gained a few Levels, this Apprentice can become your new main character.
+Once a character has reached Level 10, they are considered complete.
+Each subsequent level will grant only one extra HP, and they cannot increase their Abilities further.
+It is recommended that they recruit a Level 1 apprentice to accompany them on expeditions.
+In time, this apprentice can become the player’s new main character.

+   ?> _**Note:** Each item of Exotica traded in counts for one XP in total, not one XP per player.
+A group of four Level 1 PCs would need to trade in four items of Exotica in order for all characters to reach Level 2._